yariker/WindowExtras.Wpf/README.md

 # WindowExtras for WPF

-This .NET library makes very it easy to attach a shadow to a standard WPF window without having to override the window template.
+This .NET library makes very it easy to attach a custom shadow to a standard WPF window without having to override the window template.
 Here's a minimal example:

 ```XAML